 Or you can stick with more contemporary and up-to-date witchcraft books, many of which I have mentioned at some point on this site.
 A good place to start is our list of spell book reviews, where you can find some great spell books to start your library with.
 Or if you are specifically looking into love magick, there is a new book list just on love spell books that would suit better.
 I'm doing more of these book lists soon, to help you make better choices as you shop for new witchcraft books.

 If you are in the market for new books, our bookstore can be a very good spot to start browsing.
 Local bookstores and libraries can be pretty limited for witchcraft and spell material, so it can be a better option to use a larger source like Amazon to find the perfect book.
+Along with books, you can also find excellent witchcraft magazines to compliment your reading selections.

 Oh, and I can't talk about books without mentioning our own e-books.
 One is our complete spell collection and the other is about creating and writing your own spells.
 They're great resources, so check them out.